jonatas/fast/README.md

 - `^` is to get the **parent node** of an expression
 - `?` is for **maybe**
 - `\1` to use the first **previous captured** element
+- `""` surround the value with double quotes to match literal strings

 The syntax is inspired on [RuboCop Node Pattern](https://github.com/bbatsov/rubocop/blob/master/lib/rubocop/node_pattern.rb).